V Live: Stickers

 Stickers were image items that could be used in V Live chat.
 Some sticker packs were restricted to particular channels and could only be used in these channel's chats.
 Stickers could be purchased in the STORE using V coins.
 Most sticker packs were either free or 100 coins (US$1.99).

 The stickers ceased sales on December 1, 2021.

 V Lightstick

 V Lightstick (stylized in all caps) was a digital item that acted as a special "heart" icon.
 The V Lightstick provided the user with double the "hearts" when tapped, a special on-screen effect when heart milestones were hit and a 3 dimensional interactive object representing the lightstick.
 1-day and 30-day passes were available for purchase in the STORE for 50 coins and 150 coins respectively.
-V Lightstick was only been able to be used on the mobile app.
+V Lightstick was only able to be used on the mobile app.

 V Lightstick was introduced on December 7, 2018, and was originally only available for BTS, GOT7, Red Velvet, Monsta X, NU'EST W, and Twice.
 On December 27, 2018, V Live announced the expansion of V Lightstick to include Blackpink, iKon, Seventeen, Winner and Cosmic Girls.

 The V Lightstick ceased sales on December 1, 2021.